isovector/certainty-by-construction/src/book/Chapter2-Numbers.lagda.md

 they be called *structures*, *tuples*, or *classes*), but very few support `keyword:data` types.
-Booleans and numbers are the canonical examples of `keyword:data` types, and the lack of support for them is exactly why these two types are usually baked-in to a language.
+Booleans and numbers are the canonical examples of `keyword:data` types, and the lack of support for them is exactly why these two types are usually baked into to a language.

 It can be tempting to think of types defined by `keyword:data` as enums, but this is a subtly misleading.
 While enums are indeed apart from one another, this